ExpressVPN to join Kape in VPN industry's largest ever deal

 The figure makes it the largest deal on record in the VPN industry and one of the largest in the consumer privacy space in the past decade.

-ExpressVPN will continue to operate as an independent service (currently our editor’s choice), with its existing team and leadership.
+ExpressVPN will continue to operate as an independent service (the world's best VPN in our most recent testing), with its existing team and leadership.
 It joins CyberGhost, Private Internet Access (PIA), and ZenMate, which have also been run as separate brands under the Kape umbrella.
 Cumulatively, the services have over 6 million paying subscribers, based on latest numbers.

 - Stay safe online with the best antivirus around